AhmetKorkmazMe/odak-projesi/README.md

 * Nielsen, J. (2006). *F-Shaped Pattern For Reading Web Content.* Nielsen Norman Group.
 * Norman, D. (2013). *The Design of Everyday Things: Revised and Expanded Edition.* Basic Books.
 * Google Tesseract OCR Engine & OpenCV Library.

+## 6. Feedback and Contributions
+If you find a bug, have a suggestion, or want to ask a question about the project, please feel free to use the **[Issues](https://github.com/AhmetKorkmazMe/odak-projesi/issues)** tab.
+All feedback is valuable.

 </details>